There's still plenty of time before potential candidates throw their hats in the ring for the 2024 U.S. presidential election.

-Why Trump hasn't made an announcement about running in 2024
+Why hasn't Trump made an announcement about running in 2024?

 An announcement from Trump could derail Republicans' plans to retake the majority in the Senate and the House.
 Looking at the frequent Trump rallies, there's little doubt that he's looking to run again in 2024.

 For history buffs, there is already an example of an ex-president successfully running in a presidential election.
 Grover Cleveland was the only president who returned to the White House after losing re-election and served as the country’s 22nd and 24th president.

 From being the richest president to presiding over the biggest government shutdown and facing impeachment twice in his tenure, Trump has created several records.